linode/ansible_linode/docs/modules/domain_record_info.md

 ## Return Values

-- `record` - The domain records in JSON serialized form.
+- `record` - View a single Record on this Domain.

     - Sample Response:
         ```json